deenar/deenar.github.io/_posts/2020-09-27-dockerising-scala-app-with-sbt.md

 I had been deploying to virtual machines on the cloud, but wanted a solution that was more cost effective and scalable.
 Cloud Run is a service by Google Cloud Platform to run your stateless HTTP containers without worrying about provisioning machines, clusters or autoscaling.
 The first step was to dockerize my application.
 It turned out that dockerizing a Scala application is pretty easy

+## SBT Setup

-**Add the SBT native packager to project/plugins.sbt.
-This lets you build application packages in native formats**
+1. Add the SBT native packager to project/plugins.sbt.
+This lets you build application packages in native formats

 	addSbtPlugin("com.typesafe.sbt" % "sbt-native-packager" % "1.7.5")

-**Package your application and create launch scripts using the [Java app packaging plugin](https://sbt-native-packager.readthedocs.io/en/latest/archetypes/java_app/index.html#java-app-plugin)**
+2. Package your application and create launch scripts using the [Java app packaging plugin](https://sbt-native-packager.readthedocs.io/en/latest/archetypes/java_app/index.html#java-app-plugin)

 	enablePlugins(JavaAppPackaging)

-**Ask SBT to build Docker images.
+3. Ask SBT to build Docker images.
 You will need a Docker client has to be installed**

 	enablePlugins(DockerPlugin)

-**That's it, Now check it out**
+4. That's it, Now check it out

     sbt docker:publishLocal

     docker run --rm -p8080:8080 payment-rules:1.0

+## Customisation
-**This should work out of the box, but you can customise each steps**
+This should work out of the box, but you can customise each step

 Customise the packaging and launch scripts (e.g. setting environment variables or JVM parameter using the various JavaAppPackaging plugin settings)